caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 - The trivial `hello-clock`
 - The more complex `a-to-z-list`

-Congradulations!
+Congratulations!
 Time to update our application.

 # Part 2.4: Using our A to Z list